swiftlang/swift/docs/LibraryEvolution.rst

 A new ``required`` initializer may be added to a class only if it is a convenience initializer; that initializer may only call existing ``required`` initializers.
 An existing initializer may not be marked ``required``.

-.. admonition:: TODO

-    This implies a different rule for inheriting ``required`` convenience initializers than non-required convenience initializers, which is not currently implemented.

 All of the modifications permitted for top-level functions are also permitted for class initializers.
 Convenience initializers may be marked ``@inlinable``,